arnolanglade/arnolanglade.github.io/_posts/2021-02-26-data-validation.md

 ![Data validation](assets/img/posts/data-validation.jpg)
 [@heapdump](https://unsplash.com/@heapdump)

 In my previous [blog post](http://arnolanglade.github.io/command-handler-patterns.html), I spoke about command and command handler design patterns.
 I got several questions about data validation and how to give feedback to users.
-We are going to about several kinds of validation in the blog post.
-First, we are going to speak about aggregate validation because we need to be sure that our domain objects are build with the good state before being able to validate a command.
-Then, we are going to speak about command validation because all data provided by users should be validated to prevent system failure first and give them feedback then.
+We are going to talk about several kinds of validation in this blog post.
+First, we are going to speak about domain validation, this validation ensures we can build our domain objects in a good state depending on the business rules.
+Then, we are going to speak about command validation, we will use it to give feedback to users about data they submit to the application.

+Let’s take the same example of my previous blog post: an account creation.
+To create an account, my business expert expects that I provide a username and a password.
+The username should have at least three characters and should be unique.
+The password should have at least eight characters, an uppercase letter, a lowercase letter, and a number.

 ## Domain validation
- Let’s take the example of my previous blog post: an account creation.
-To create an account, my business expert expects that I provide a username with at least three characters and a password with at least eight characters, an uppercase letter, a lowercase letter, and a number.

-How to make sure the username and password will match the rules given by our business expert?
+How to make sure the domain objects follow the business rules?
 Value object will help us to achieve that.
-I **strongly recommend you** to wrap those properties into value objects which cannot be instantiable if data provided by users are wrong.
+I **strongly recommend you** wrap all primitives into value objects.
 It is a good way to introduce new types in your codebase and make it clearer and business-focused.
+And don't forget, value objects **cannot** be built in a wrong state.

 ```php
 final class Username